-- PN should ideally be administered via a dedicated lumen - Route (central vs peripheral line) is confirmed before PN administration - Catheter patency can be confirmed by a manual saline flush.
-The catheter should be gently aspirated to obtain flashback of blood prior to the administration of hypertonic solutions - 8.
-Standard Cannula site care should be provided and regularly checked for any cannula site reaction - 9.
-PN is typically administered as a continuous infusion over 24 hours unless otherwise ordered.
-If rate is altered by physician (change from actual order), nurses will mention the new rate on a separate sticker, with date, time and sign and will paste on PN bag - The PN solution bag must be changed after 24 hours (or as recommended by manufacturer), irrespective of the amount of residual PN solution left in the bag, and the bag is discarded - PN administration sets must be changed every 24 hours, with each bag change.
-Sterile technique, utilising dressing pack and sterile gloves when changing administration sets and bags, must be maintained.
-Chlorhexidine 2% must be used with any manipulation of administration sets/connections. - Catheter patency should always be confirmed during a line change.
-Label and date administration sets - 10.
-Any unused (or hold, discontinued) PN must be immediately stopped and discarded as per hospital policy - 11.
-Promote Culture of Safety: Given the high risk associated with PN if any staff (doctor, pharmacist or nurse) or patient shows concern related to prescription or preparation, carefully review it along with them and resolve the confusion in timely, professional and courteous manner. - 1.
-It is to be carried out as per physician orders or hospital protocol; but generally includes: - Electrolytes (Na, K, Mg, Cl daily Phosphorus alternate days) - Liver function test (ALP, AST, ALT, Bilirubin weekly) - Baseline Triglycerides level (then weekly or until stable or whenever changes in lipid dose is made) - Creatinine (weekly) - Blood glucose level (daily) - Albumin level as needed - Fluid intake and output (esp. with signs of fluid overload) - Patient Weight monitoring - Infusion site reactions - Fever and signs of infection - 2.
-Any adverse drug reaction (ADR) noticed shall be communicated to the physician (or pharmacy) immediately and is reported as per ADR reporting policy of the organization.
+Catheter patency should always be confirmed during a line change.
+Label and date administration sets.
+10. Any unused (or hold, discontinued) PN must be immediately stopped and discarded as per hospital policy.
+11. Promote Culture of Safety : Given the high risk associated with PN if any staff (doctor, pharmacist or nurse) or patient shows concern related to prescription or preparation, carefully review it along with them and resolve the confusion in a timely, professional and courteous manner.
+1. It is to be carried out as per physician orders or hospital protocol, but generally includes: • Electrolytes (Na, K, Mg, Cl daily - Phosphorus alternate days) • Liver function test (ALP, AST, ALT, Bilirubin weekly) Baseline Triglycerides level (then weekly or until stable or whenever changes in lipid dose is made) • Creatinine (weekly) Blood glucose level (daily) Albumin level as needed Fluid intake and output (esp. with signs of fluid overload) Monitoring Patient Weight monitoring Withing Infusion site reactions Fever and signs of infection 2.
+Any adverse drug reaction (ADR) noticed shall be communicated to the physician (or pharmacy) immediately and be reported as per the ADR reporting policy of the organization.
 3. Any medication error or near miss related to High Alert Medications must be reported without the fear of punitive/disciplinary action.
-Once errors are reported actions must be taken to prevent similar errors in future (Remember high alert medicine-related errors can be fatal so harm can only be minimized if these are reported and concrete preventive steps are implemented so that other patients remain safe) Counsel and guide patient as applicable and especially if PN is being administered in home setting.
+Once errors are reported actions must be taken to prevent similar errors in future.
+(Remember high alert medicine-related errors can be fatal so harm can only be minimized if these are reported and concrete preventive steps are implemented so that other patients remain safe) Counsel and guide patients as applicable and especially if PN is being administered in a home setting.
 General patient education points should include: 1.
-How PN is ordered and what important labs test are to be done regularly Dationt 2.
-How PN can be safely administered Patient Education 3.
-Complications related to PN 4.
-How to monitor patient while on PN therapy 5.
+How PN is ordered and what important labs test are to be done regularly Patient 2.
+How PN can be safely administered3.
+Complications related to PN Education 4.
+How to monitor a patient while on PN therapy5.
 How to transport and store the PN bag 6.
-Warning signs and common administration issues for which help should be sought etc.
+Warning signs and common administration issues for which help should be sought etc. D 4 Sought ow.